visgl/deck.gl/docs/developer-guide/custom-layers/subclassed-layers.md

 * `vs`: string, GLSL source of the vertex shader
 * `fs`: string, GLSL source of the fragment shader
 * `modules`: Array, list of shader modules to be used
+* `inject`: Object, map from injection points to custom GLSL code to be injected

 Read about [writing your own shaders](/docs/developer-guide/custom-layers/writing-shaders.md).